jolocom/react-native-ausweis/README.md

 ## **Description**
 A react-native module for the AusweisApp2 SDK.
 To learn more about AusweisApp2 sdk please refer to its [documentation](https://www.ausweisapp.bund.de/sdk/intro.html).

 The communication with the AusweisApp2 SDK is facillitated by messages and commands.
 Please refer to AusweisApp2 documentation for the explanation of the [commands](https://www.ausweisapp.bund.de/sdk/commands.html) and [messages](https://www.ausweisapp.bund.de/sdk/messages.html).
 Furthermore, you can make use of the [example workflows](https://www.ausweisapp.bund.de/sdk/workflow.html) from the documentation, which demonstrate the exchange of commands and messages in different contexts.
-Currently, only two workflows are supported, `AUTH` and `CHANGE_PIN`.
+Currently, only two workflows are supported - `AUTH` and `CHANGE_PIN`.

 ## Terminology
 **Module** - React-Native module to support that wraps around the AusweisApp2 SDK